phit666/tunnel_proxy/README.md

 - proxy port: The port where the users will connect.

 # Example
+**How to make a local device service be accessible online**

-Let say you have a Home Assistant server (Debian Linux OS) in your house and you don't have a public IP but you have cheap VPS running in Linux online with public IP 139.88.23.50, now to make your Home Assistant server be accessible in the internet you can run tunnel in the Home Assistant server with the default parameters...
+Let say you have a Home Assistant server (Debian Linux OS) in your house and you don't have a public IP but you have cheap VPS running in Linux online with public IP 139.88.23.50, now to make your Home Assistant server be accessible online, you can run tunnel in the Home Assistant server with the default parameters...

-**tunnel 139.88.23.50 8020 8000 127.0.0.1 8123**
+- tunnel 139.88.23.50 8020 8000 127.0.0.1 8123

-... then run tunnel_proxy in your online VPS (required ports opened)
+then run tunnel_proxy in your online VPS (inbound ports 8020,8000 and 8123 should be allowed in VPS firewall)

-**tunnel_proxy 20 15 8020 8000 8123**
+- tunnel_proxy 20 15 8020 8000 8123

 Now you can access your Home Assistant server with browser or mobile app with address http://139.88.23.50:8123

+**How to secure a server**

+Let say you have an online main server with IP 139.88.23.50 and linux VPS with IP 139.88.1.20, now you can secure your main server by not opening the RDP port and not exposing it's IP.

+Run tunnel in your main server with parameters...

+- tunnel 139.88.1.20 4000 4001 127.0.0.1 3389

+Run tunnel_proxy in VPS with parameters...

+- tunnel_proxy 1 0 4000 4001 3389

+Now you can connect to your main server's remote desktop with IP 139.88.1.20 and port 3389